bertrandmartel/websocket-java/README.md

 * Development on Eclipse
 * Specification from https://tools.ietf.org/html/rfc6455

-Soon : an exemple using this lib as websocket client communicating with a cpp server Soon : websocket client exemple
+Soon : an exemple using this lib as websocket client communicating with a cpp server<br/>
+Soon : websocket client exemple